dhocker/lumi-clock/README.md

 ## Overview
 This project is a relatively simple digital clock app that was inspired by the Lumitime clocks of the '70s and '80s.
-It uses Tkinter for the GUI and the Pillow package for implementing an animated GIF.
+It uses Python3 and Tkinter for the GUI and the Pillow package for implementing an animated GIF.
 It was originally conceived as a Raspberry Pi based project.